Saints’ Payton eyes history in finale vs. Panthers

 Cam Newton remains on the team’s active 53-man roster, but the team does not want to activate him for the game because he’s dealing with a nagging shoulder injury that limits velocity on longer throws.

 It’s fair to say the 26-year-old Bridgewater has unfinished business in the NFL.
 The former first-round draft choice by Minnesota had practically all of his previous two seasons wiped out by a career-threatening knee injury.
 The Saints, who’ve had their sights set on the Super Bowl since coming a play away from advancing to last season’s NFC championship game, traded for Bridgewater late in preseason as insurance.
-Brees is fine, but if the Saints want to make sure he stays that way for the playoff opener, Bridgewater could see his first sustained action in a game since the 2015 season.
+Now Bridgewater is set to see his first sustained action in a game since the 2015 season.
+He has appeared in just four games this season in mop-up duty and attempted only one pass, an incompletion.

-“Just thinking about the road I’ve had to take to get to this point, I’m excited,” Bridgewater said, adding that he expects to be ready if called upon.
+“Just thinking about the road I’ve had to take to get to this point, I’m excited,” Bridgewater said before Payton had announced he would start.
 “Being in the position I’m in, you always have to stay ready and that’s been my mindset since I arrived here. ...
 Your opportunity can come within the blink of an eye.”

 Payton said Bridgewater “has a live arm” and “very quickly picked up our system.”